LoginRadius/engineering-portal/content/blog/live-sketch-through-webcam/index.md

 def sketch(img):
 ```
 #### Converting image into grayscale
-Converting an image into grayscale to remove colors that are present in our image.
+As, we are making our black and white live sketcher we should convert an image into grayscale to remove colors that are present in our image.
  ```
 img_gray = cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)
 ```